 Teresa Harris is such an inspiration I think the play, THE DREAM LIFE OF TERESA HARRIS. with its cast of 15, should be brought into the schools!
 History comes to life.

-March 4 launches Penn Kemp’s script of The Dream Life of Teresa Harris and the CD, The Dream Life of Teresa Harris: a Sound Opera.
+March 4 launched Penn Kemp’s script of The Dream Life of Teresa Harris and the CD, The Dream Life of Teresa Harris: a Sound Opera.
 Performance with musicians Mary Ashton, Panayiotis Giannarapis and Penn Kemp.
-Free and all are welcome.

 Masonville Library, 30 N Centre Rd, London, ON N5X 3W1.
 Contact: Jennifer Quinton, Branch Supervisor, Masonville Branch London Public Library, 519-660-4646, 519-661-5100 ext 2036, email@example.com.